rbleattler/mdop-docs/mdop/appv-v5/how-to-deploy-the-app-v-databases-by-using-sql-scripts.md

 ---
-title: Deploy the App-V Databases by Using SQL Scripts
+title: Deploy the App-V 5.0 databases by using SQL scripts
-description: How to Deploy the App-V Databases by Using SQL Scripts
+description: How to deploy the App-V 5.0 databases by using SQL scripts.
 author: aczechowski
 ms.reviewer:
 manager: dansimp